Charlene, Princess of Monaco

 Ethnicity: English, German, some Scottish and Irish, 1/16th Afrikaner [German, Dutch, French Huguenot, distant Danish, remote Malagasy, Indian, Indonesian, Angolan, and Khoikhoi]

-Charlene, Princess of Monaco is a former Olympic swimmer for South Africa.
-After marrying Albert II, Prince of Monaco (pictured above) in 2011, she became Princess of Monaco.
+Charlene, Princess of Monaco is an Olympic swimmer, for South Africa.
+After marrying Albert II, Prince of Monaco in 2011, she became Princess of Monaco.

 Princess Charlene is the daughter of Lynette (Humberstone) and Michael Kenneth Wittstock.
 She has two children with Prince Albert.